bugsandkisses/ReposiStory/README.md

 # ReposiStory

 Welcome to ReposiStory!
-This project is a collection of animated poetry and poetic animation.
+This project is a collection of animated poetry and poetic animation and whatever-you-may-call-it.

 ## I am Ai